adann0/oscp-tools/README.md

 # oscp-tools

-Some Python scripts for the OSCP.
+Some tools for the OSCP.